 The Bundhaus was not easily accessible.
-A few hours drive outside of Slakterquay, the journey took one from highway, to county road, to access road to, finally, a dirt road that led deep into the thick woods that surrounded the city.
-It was lovely, dark and deep forest, untouched by the logging that had helped build the city, leaving it quiet and pristine in its beauty.
+An hour drive outside of Slakterquay, the journey took one from highway, to county road, to access road to, finally, a dirt road that led deep into the thick and mossy woods that surrounded the city.
+It was lovely, dark and deep forest, untouched by the logging that had helped build the Northwest, leaving it quiet and pristine in its beauty.

 Which would have been idyllic, except Aggie McPherson hated the outdoors, didn’t drive, and wasn’t looking forward to the appointment.
 Watching it from the second-story veranda of the Bundhaus, Haddo Skull could discern all of these things.
-Stepping out from the taxi, the detective carefully placed a well-polished shoe onto the wet gravel of the drive.
-Standing to full height, Aggie was short, narrow in shoulders and hips enough to be of indeterminate gender, the impression of which was only heightened by black spiky hair.
-Buttoning the jacket of a bespoke suit, the detective examined the surroundings, expression neutral until it fell on the house itself.
+Stepping out from the taxi, the inspcetor carefully placed a well-polished shoe onto the wet gravel of the drive.
+Standing to full height, McPherson was short, narrow in shoulders and hips enough to be of indeterminate gender, the impression of which was only heightened by short, black spiky hair.
+Buttoning the jacket of a bespoke suit, the analyst examined the surroundings, face neutral until it fell onto the house.
 Through his opera glasses, Haddo could see her expression curdle.

-In fact, he hated the detective and all of her kind.
-However, he had need for her now.
+In fact, he hated McPherson and all of their kind.
+However, he had need for it now.

 On this rare occasion Bundhaus was empty, its front doors left open to the damp spring Pacific air.
-With the taxi idling in the drive, the detective strode in through massive wooden front doors and into the vestibule.
-On the floorboards that had been hewn from the virgin forest, she stopped, placed her hands in her pockets and waited.
+With the taxi idling in the drive, the inspector strode in through massive wooden front doors and into the vestibule.
+On the floorboards that had been hewn from the virgin forest, it stopped, placed its hands in its pockets and waited.

-Haddo gave McPherson several minutes in the entryway, waiting to see if her curiosity would get the better of her.
-However, she remained unmoved, alert just within the Bundhaus’ threshold.
+Haddo gave McPherson several minutes in the entryway, waiting to see if curiosity would get the better of it.
+However, the inspector remained unmoved, alert just within the Bundhaus’s threshold.

-The hall of the Bundhaus was two-stories and long, stretching the entire length of the wooden structure.
-It was dotted with doors on either side till it ended at a stage, flanked by red banners with silver shields.
-Normally, that was where Haddo would descend to meet the Legionnaires, to take the pulpit and speak to them about saving America from the mongrel hoard that beset her shores, to preach of the great destiny of Columbia.
+The hall of the Bundhaus was three-stories and long, stretching the entire length of the wooden structure.
+It was dotted with doors on either side till it ended at a stage, flanked by red banners with Silver Shield emblems at their center.
+Normally, that was where Haddo would descended to meet the Legionnaires, to take the pulpit and speak to them about saving America from the mongrel hoard that beset her shores.
+To preach of the great destiny of Columbia.

-However, when McPherson didn’t move, it necessitated Haddo take one of the two staircases that flanked the vestibule.
-His movements were no longer as swift as they once were and he would not suffer the indignity of hobbling down the long hall to meet her.
+However, when McPherson didn’t move, it necessitated Haddo to take one of the two staircases that flanked the vestibule.
+His movements were no longer as swift as they once were and he would not suffer the indignity of hobbling down the long hall to meet it.

-Normally, Haddo would be dressed in the ceremonial robes of his station, but doing so would only affirm too many of Aggie’s prejudices.
-So today Haddo had dressed in one of his finer suits he always wore for important auslanders.
-As he descended the stairs he was rather annoyed that, aside from the Mandarin collar on the detective’s suit, the two wore similar outfits.
+Normally, Haddo would be dressed in the ceremonial robes of his station, but doing so would only affirm too many of his guest’s prejudices.
+So today Haddo had dressed in one of the finer suits he always wore for important outsiders.
+It was only now, as he descended the stairs, he was rather annoyed that, aside from the Mandarin collar on the inspector’s suit, the two wore similar outfits.

-It was not until his foot left the final step to touch the floor of the entryway that Aggie McPherson turned to meet his gaze.
-Her professionalism kept her face expressionless, but he could see contempt in those violet eyes.
-Her tone was neutral when she pronounced his name.
+It was not until his foot left the final step to touch the floor of the entryway that McPherson turned to meet his gaze.
+Professionalism kept its face expressionless, but he could see contempt in those violet eyes.
+Its tone was neutral when itpronounced his name.
 “Haddo Skull.”
-She looked around him as if he were flanked by invisible guards.
+McPherson looked around him as if he were flanked by invisible guards.
 “Where are your brown shirts?”

 Haddo felt his own contempt pull at the edge’s of his mouth, but provided a restrained reply of, “The men who dedicate their lives to the Legion are called Silver Shields.”